 She pursued many career avenues after graduating from Glenlawn Collegiate in Winnipeg, Canada, first working for an insurance company before attending the University of North Dakota and obtaining her bachelor’s in teaching with a major in speech correction.
 She worked as a speech therapist for five years.

 According to this obituary, Liisa also ran a successful fashion business with her then-husband Russell Nichol, starting a company called Pirjo-Liisa Fashions in 1975.
 The company was so successful that Liisa won the Woman of the Year in Business in Manitoba in 1981.
 The couple had four children together before separating in the mid-1980s.
 Liisa married her second husband, Dennis Johnson, in 1994 and the two were together until Johnson’s death in 2013.

 5. In 2002, He Was Ordered to Pay a Record Child Support in Canada

-The National Post reported in 2002 that Peter Nygård was ordered by a Toronto judge to pay record child support to Kaarina Pakka, mother of their 15-year-old son Mika.
+The National Post reported in 2002 that Peter Nygård was ordered by a Toronto judge to pay record child support to the mother of one of his sons.
 Nygård was ordered to pay $15,091 a month on an “interim basis” until they went to trial.
-The Post reported that Ms. Pakka’s lawyer, Harold Niman, confirmed that this was “the largest child support order for one child in Canada.”
+The Post reported that this was “the largest child support order for one child in Canada.”

 The Globe and Mail reported in 2004 that the matter was eventually settled out of court, signing a confidentiality agreement which prevents the details of the agreement to be made public.
-The Globe and Mail said that Ms. Pakka was requesting a large child support payment so her son Mika could “enjoy some of what Mr. Nygård’s other six children received,” including a hot tub, a cottage, and a nice car.
+The Globe and Mail said that a large child support payment was being requested by the child’s mother so her son could “enjoy some of what Mr. Nygård’s other six children received,” including a hot tub, a cottage, and a nice car.